Electricity metering charges explained

 Every home and business connected to the grid has an electricity meter to record their power use.
-It is generally the responsibility of retailers to install, read and maintain these energy meters, however this sometimes comes at a cost to consumers.
-In this article, Canstar Blue takes you through the various kinds of metering charges and fees that you might come across.
+It’s generally the responsibility of retailers to install, read and maintain these energy meters, depending on where you live in Australia.

-Keep in mind that regulation regarding metering fees varies considerably across different parts of Australia.
+Keep in mind the regulation for metering fees varies considerably across Australia.
 While this information is correct at the time of writing, regulation and fee schedules are subject to change.

 Meter Installation Fee

-Installing a standard electricity meter is usually free for residential properties in South Australia, Tasmania and ACT.
-The costs of installing a new meter are generally covered by the supply charge component of your power bills, however extra fees may apply if you need a non-standard meter (e.g. a three-phase connection).
+For residential properties in South Australia, Tasmania and the ACT, installing a standard electricity meter is usually free.
+The costs of installing a new meter are typically covered by the supply charge component of your power bills, however, extra fees may apply if you need a non-standard meter (e.g. a three-phase connection).

-Victorian customers are charged between $400 and $700 upfront for a single-phase smart meter and installation, depending on the distributor.
-On the other side of the country, a new meter installed in Western Australia will set households back around $74 to $250, depending on the type of meter and whether it is being connected to a new or existing home.
+Victorian customers are charged between $400 and $700 upfront for a single-phase smart meter installation, depending on the distributor.
+In Western Australia, a new electricity meter will set households back around $74 to $250, depending on the type of meter and whether it is being connected to a new or existing home.

-In New South Wales, customers are also required to fund the cost of the meter, plus pay the upfront installation costs.
-Since meters in New South Wales are supplied by alternative service providers (not distributors), the price of a new meter can vary considerably, so shop around.
+In New South Wales, customers are also required to fund the cost of the meter and the upfront installation costs.
+Since meters in New South Wales are supplied by independent retailers instead of distributors, the price of a new meter can vary considerably, so shop around.

 Metering Service Charge

-Queenslanders used to have their metering costs covered as part of their supply charge.
-However, from July 2018, metering costs in the state are now covered by what’s called a ‘metering service charge’.
+Queenslanders previously had their metering costs covered as part of their supply charge.
+However, from July 2018, metering costs in the state are now covered by a ‘metering service charge’.
 This is a separate charge of about 12c/day that appears on customers’ bills under the ‘other charges’ section.

 Customers may be required to pay a higher metering service charge for secondary meters, three-phase meters and solar meters.
-An additional charge is also included where customers specifically request to disable the modem of their digital meter to prevent it being read remotely.
+An additional charge is also included for customers who specifically request to disable the modem of their digital meter to prevent it being read remotely.

-A special meter reading fee is a charge for having your meter read at your own request.
-Usually, meters are read every three months (once per quarter) for the purposes of your retailer billing you.
+A special meter reading fee is a charge for having your meter read out of cycle at your own request.
+Meters are usually read by your retailer every three months (once per quarter) for billing purposes.

-If you do not have a smart meter, someone is required to attend your property to record the electricity usage measured by your meter.
+If you don’t have a smart meter, someone is required to attend your property to record the electricity usage measured by your meter.
 These standard meter reads do not incur additional fees.
-If, however, you require a meter read that is off-cycle, then you may be charged a special meter reading fee.
-This may happen if you’re changing retailers half way through a billing cycle, however these days it’s more common for the retailer to wait until to the end of a billing cycle before switching you, otherwise they sometimes pay the fee themselves.
+However, if you require a meter read that is off-cycle, then you could be charged a special meter reading fee.
+This typically happens if you’re changing retailers half way through a billing cycle, however it’s less common in recent years.

 Compare Energy Prices